 It is the perfect guide for uncovering and uprooting limiting self-beliefs.
 For max benefit, pray and invite the Holy Spirit to provide insight into self-imposed limits or limits that have been reinforced in your life that you don’t currently see.
 Ask for knowledge and understanding to see how they began and the power to move forward in grace.

-2. Christian Mindfulness Meditation to overcome Self-Limiting Beliefs
+2. Use Christian Meditation to overcome Self-Limiting Beliefs

 For us as Jesus Followers, we can take what we observe about ourselves and present it to God in open, honest surrender!
 Christian mindfulness and guided Christian meditation are supportive tools for what we’ve learned from inviting in the Holy Spirit and to keep our hearts open to this diving wisdom, understanding, and comfort.